NavileTech/IniSharp/IniSharpNet/docs/README.md

 ```

-Multiline value are separated by newline by default configuration provides by IniConfig config.
+Multiline value are separated by newline.

-Multivalue can be also separated by "," or "|" char.
+Multivalue are separated by "," or "|" char.

 ```dosini